-All llamas must be in place by 2p.m. on Thursday of the Fair.
+- 1. ANIMALS ARE TO BE IN PLACE BY 9AM Wednesday - 2.
 All animals must remain until 4:00 p.m. on Sunday of the fair.

-- 2. Llamas and alpacas can be shown.

-- 3. All llamas must be shown in a clean well fitted halter & lead with no additional decorations.

-- 4. Llamas must be at least 5 months old.

-- 5. All animal ages shall be as of FAIR DATE of the current year. - 6.
+- 3. Llamas and alpacas can be shown. - 4.
+All llamas must be shown in a clean well fitted halter & lead with no additional decorations. - 5.
+Llamas must be at least 5 months old. - 6.
+All animal ages shall be as of FAIR DATE of the current year. - 7.
 It is suggested to wear neutral colors.
 Long sleeve shirts, long pants and NO open toed shoes.
-Dress neat and conservative a tailored look. - 7.
+Dress neat and conservative - a tailored look. - 8.
 All llamas must be inspected by the superintendent prior to being housed at the fair.
-Llamas showing signs of illness will be asked to be removed. - 8.
-It is strongly recommended that llamas be dewormed 7 days prior to the fair. - 9.
+Llamas showing signs of illness will be asked to be removed. - 9.
+It is strongly recommended that llamas be dewormed 7 days prior to the fair. - 10.
 Exhibitors must furnish their own feed and bedding.
-Panels are provided. - 10.
-Exhibitors are required to keep the areas neat, clean, and to sign up for barn duty. - 11.
-All classes will be judged Danish. - 12.
+Panels are provided. - 11.
+Exhibitors are required to keep the areas neat, clean, and to sign up for barn duty. - 12.
+All classes will be judged Danish. - 13.
 Up to 2 premiums for the exhibition of a single llama including no more than one premium in each of the following classes: - (a) The exhibitor's showmanship. - (b) The performance of the llama.
 Performance may be judged in any of the following performance categories: - o Obstacle. - o Pack. - o Public relations. - Driving and costume.